TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="EC2"></a>
 ## TIBCO ComputeDB EC2 Scripts

-The TIBCO ComputeDB EC2 scripts enable you to quickly launch and manage TIBCO ComputeDB clusters on Amazon EC2 instances.
+The TIBCO ComputeDB EC2 scripts enable you to launch and manage TIBCO ComputeDB clusters on Amazon EC2 instances quickly.
 They also allow you to provide custom configuration for the cluster via TIBCO ComputeDB configuration files, before launching the cluster.

 The `snappy-ec2` script is the entry point for these EC2 scripts and is derived from the `spark-ec2` script available in [Apache Spark 1.6](https://github.com/apache/spark/tree/branch-1.6/ec2).